Merium88/Edge-Aware-PointNet/README.md

 # Edge-Aware-PointNet
 ### Introduction
 This work is based on our paper (https://www.researchgate.net/publication/333676783_EPN_Edge-Aware_PointNet_for_Object_Recognition_from_Multi-View_25D_Point_Clouds).
-We propose a novel architecture named \textit{Edge-Aware PointNet}, that incorporates complementary edge information with the recently proposed PointNet++ framework, by making use of convolutional neural networks (CNNs).
+We propose a novel architecture named Edge-Aware PointNet, that incorporates complementary edge information with the recently proposed PointNet++ framework, by making use of convolutional neural networks (CNNs).

 ![prediction example](https://github.com/Merium88/Edge-Aware-PointNet/blob/master/doc/method.jpg)